TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 7/2 Chronicles 7.16.md

 ---

-For now have I chosen and hallowed this house, that my name may be there for ever; and mine eyes and my heart shall be there perpetually.
+For now have I chosen and made this house holy, that my name may be there forever; and my eyes and my heart shall be there perpetually.